 This course will provide an overview and synthesis of historical and contemporary perspectives that guide OT practice.
 Learners in this course will understand the historical development of several theoretical constructs in OT.
 Learners will also review and apply fundamental concepts and language used in OT theories and practice models and gain a foundational knowledge of the discipline of occupational science.
 Learners will use critical and clinical reasoning skills to determine how theories can inform evidence-based and client-centered practice based on applications to their own daily practices.

-OTM 8103: Neuroscience of Cognition, 3 credits, Dr. Dimitropoulou
+OTM 8530 Advanced Evidence-Based Practice, 3 credits, Dr. Dimitropoulou